hannotify/javas-concurrency-journey-continues/sections/4-structured-concurrency.md

 * Elmo will announce the courses in exactly the right order, and if one subtask fails the remaining one(s) won’t even be started.
 * And because all work runs in the same thread, there is no risk of thread leakage.

-It becomes clean from these examples that concurrenc programming would be a lot easier (and more intuitive) if the task structure used would reflect code structure, like with single-threaded code.
+It becomes clear from these examples that concurrent programming would be a lot easier (and more intuitive) if the task structure used would reflect code structure, like with single-threaded code.
 And *this* is where structured concurrency comes in!

 ---